Lop Nur: Archaeological sites

 Given the extreme dryness and resulting thin population, remains of some buildings survived for a significant period of time.
-When ancient graves, some a few thousand years old, were opened the bodies were often found to be mummified and grave goods well preserved.
-The earliest sites are associated with an ancient people of Indo European origin.
+When ancient graves - some a few thousand years old - were opened, the bodies were often found to be mummified and grave goods well preserved.
+The earliest sites are associated with an ancient people of indigenous Siberian origin.

 Loulan

 Loulan or Kroran was an ancient kingdom based around an important oasis city already known in the 2nd century BCE on the north-eastern edge of the Lop Desert.
 It was renamed Shanshan after Chinese took control of the kingdom in 1st century BCE.
 It was abandoned some time in the seventh century.
 Its location was discovered by Sven Hedin in 1899, who excavated some houses and found a wooden Kharosthi tablet and many Chinese manuscripts from the Jin dynasty (266–420).
 Aurel Stein also excavated at the site in the beginning of the 20th century, while Chinese archaeologists explored the area in the latter part of the 20th century.
 A mummy called the Beauty of Loulan was found at a cemetery site on the bank of Töwän River.